sporto/awesome-dev-tools/README.md

-# Awesome Dev Tools
+# Awesome CLI Dev Tools

-A collection of great tools for development.
+A collection of great CLI tools for development.
 Not language specific.
 Single binary only.

 ## Count lines of code